Privacy Policy

 - To ensure all Personal Information collected through our website is managed in accordance with Canadian privacy laws.

-- To be transparent with individuals about what information we collect, why we collect it, and how it is used.
+- To be transparent with individuals about what Personal Information we collect, why we collect it, and how it is used and protected.

 - To implement and maintain appropriate safeguards to protect Personal Information against loss, theft, or unauthorized access.